Mbira: Mbira dzavadzimu

 In Shona music, the mbira dzavadzimu ("voice of the ancestors", or "mbira of the ancestral spirits", national instrument of Zimbabwe) is a musical instrument that has been played by the Shona people of Zimbabwe for thousands of years.
 The mbira dzavadzimu is frequently played at religious ceremonies and social gatherings called mapira (sing. "bira").
 The mbira dzavadzimu can be used to play over one hundred songs, such as Kariga mombe.

 A typical mbira dzavadzimu consists of between 22 and 28 keys constructed from hot- or cold-forged metal affixed to a hardwood soundboard (gwariva) in three different registers—two on the left, one on the right.

-While playing, the little finger of the right hand is placed through a hole in the bottom right corner of the soundboard, with the little finger entering from the front of sound board, and the ring finger and middle finger reaching around the back to stabilize the instrument.
+While playing, the little finger of the right hand is placed through a hole in the bottom right corner of the soundboard, with the little finger entering from the front of sound board, and the ring finger and middle finger reaching around the back to stabilise the instrument.
 This leaves the thumb and index finger of the right hand open to stroke the keys in the right register from above (thumb) and below (index finger).
-The fingers of the left hand stabilize the left side of the instrument, with most fingers reaching slightly behind the instrument.
+The fingers of the left hand stabilise the left side of the instrument, with most fingers reaching slightly behind the instrument.
 Both registers on the left side of the instrument are played with the left thumb.
 Some mbira possess an extra key in the upper left register which is hit from below by the left index finger.